Danish0092/expense-tracker-remote-server/README.md

-# Expense Tracker MCP Server
+# Expense Tracker Remote MCP Server

 An MCP server built with FastMCP and SQLite that integrates with Claude Desktop.